Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Data Taggants

 The starting point of our approach is that Alice trains a model on her original dataset.
+We denote by $\theta^*$ the parameters of Alice's model, and $\mathcal{L}^{A}_{\theta^*}$ its loss function.
 We now give the details of the various steps to craft the taggants.
-We denote by $\theta^*$ the parameters of Alice's model, and $\mathcal{L}^{A}_{\theta^*}$ its loss function.

 \paragraph{Generating the secret keys.}